 Much like inurl:, the intitle: operator only displays results that have the given query located in their <title> tags.

-The related: operator is a fantastic way of locating the most high authority sites within a specific niche.
+The related: operator is a fantastic way of locating the highest authority sites within a specific niche.

 The asterisk as a wildcard is a neat little operator.
 If you want to cover a whole range of options with a single search query, this is what you should use.
 It’s sort of like a fill-in-the-blank indicator to Google.